-News on Jolla's Sailfish OS, gesture based mobile operating system from Finland.
-See: Menu > Devices
+News and Reviews on Sailfish OS / Sailfish X, a gesture based mobile operating system from Finland

 Added: Personal nickname input for those contributing more than 1 test result.
 8In the last page)After 14 relevant reports, the average standby time with no screen using, no phone calls, some email synching & SoMe updating is 39h.
 The variance is huge, from 21h - 69h, which is actually promising to this study and the future calculations.
 Still more data needed to find out which areas of HW/SW are the power eating monsters.Keep on contributing, thanks for all the reports so far.
 We are The First One (OMG)!

 Update: During my calculations I notified that the amount of data transfer matters a lot to the battery life, so there's new questions for these in page 2.
 Go to the phone settings -> Data counters and make a note for yourself when you start the test.
 Also, now you can start your testing with any battery load.Reports so far: 42Minimum goal for some reliable results: 300 reports

 After 80 reports the preview was split into two parts: Screen ON & screen OFF, both sorted by battery life.
 The average value for standby time is 38h with screen off & connections on, shutting down all the connections seems to add about 10h to the stanby time, reaching 48h (2 days).The rows with screen brigtness reported are not as reliable, there are reports with value even that the screen have been turned off.
 I try to revome extra rows when there's enough data to determine how much the screen affects the battery life.
 In my own test, forcing the screen on (dark toned, static image) dropped the standby time from 42h to 14,5h while all other settings were kept the same.

 Maybe the NFC drain batteries, any idea's how to turn it off.